giotto-ai/graph_classification_with_atol/README.md

  ## Getting Started
  Since we are going to use packages from both pip and conda you should have [anaconda](https://www.anaconda.com/distribution/?gclid=Cj0KCQiAvJXxBRCeARIsAMSkApqg-qkK5wu2lEGCutGt3Oy0j2GT21HsFtmPyD6Il6VhOVKbPnNM_y8aAu3qEALw_wcB) installed.
-Than in order to run the notebook do the following steps:
+Then, in order to run the notebook do the following steps:

  - Create a new environment with the needed packages